Blind Mountain: Alternate version

 Blind Mountain was filmed with several endings to satisfy the Chinese film censorship board.
-The rather short and abrupt ending in the international DVD has the main character of Bai Xuemei stabbing the "husband," who forcefully married and raped her, during a personal brawl with Xuemei's father after the police leaves the village.
+The rather short and abrupt ending in the international DVD has the main character of Bai Xuemei stabbing the "husband," who forcefully married and raped her, during a personal brawl with Xuemei's father after the police leave the village.

-The ending that appears on the Chinese DVD is more of a "happy" yet ironic ending when the police show up at Bai Xuemei's house days later, drugs and fends off the husband and rescues her.
+The ending that appears on the Chinese DVD is more of a "happy" yet ironic ending when the police show up at Bai Xuemei's house days later, drug and fend off the husband and rescue her.
 At the same time, other girls who were sold into marriage in the village are rescued, but her best friend (who was also sold into marriage) suddenly decides to stay for her child and gets out of the police car.
 Bai Xuemei's child is left without a mother, and the family of her "husband" is left with no daughter-in-law.
 The ending concludes with text about the ongoing problem of human trafficking in modern-day China.
 More than 30 cuts were required by Chinese censors for it be approved for exhibition.